torres11991/dap-curriculum/Section05/activities/5-Homework.md

-# 7. Python Homework
+# 5. Python Homework

-## NumPy, Pandas, and MatPlotlib

-Create a file and name it 7-Homework (this should be a Jupyter Notebook file so you can write MarkDown and Python code)
+Create a file and name it 5-Homework (this should be a Jupyter Notebook file so you can write MarkDown and Python code)

 <br>

-### **Please Answer These Questions:-**

-1. What does one need to do to use a module?
-1. Name a Module (not the DateTime Nodule) we looked at and write a line or 2 of code as an example using this module.
-1. What is a benefit of using Exception handling?
-1. NumPy arrays are like what Python data type?
-1. What is one of the main benefits of using NumPy arrays.
-1. What is one of the main requirements about the 'dtype' of NumPy arrays?
-1. Of the 10 uses of NumPy, name 2.
-1. Name one of the other libraries we'll use with NumPy?
-1. What is the shape of NumPy arrays?
-1. What is a Tensor?
-1. Name a reason why it's better using  NumPy for Data Analysis than using a Python List?
-1. When creating an "empty" array, where do the elements come from?
 1. What does Pandas stand for?
 1. What are the 2 collections used in Pandas?
 1. Name 4 things Pandas can do for us.